Good academic and non-academic standing

 Ganga River Scene, Varanasi

-The world’s largest democracy and second most populous country (1.2 billion as of 2012), India is a land of diversity with great variety in food, language, and religion represented even within a single region.
+The world’s largest democracy and second most populous country, India is a land of diversity with great variety in food, language, and religion represented even within a single region.
 It has major cultural influence around the world, a rich and varied history, and a fast-growing and powerful economy.